 The final step in refining your speech lies in practice; this not only boosts confidence but also aids in uncovering any awkward phrases or transitions that read well on paper but falter aloud.

-Simulate Actual Conditions: Practice in an environment similar to where you'll be delivering the speech—consider aspects like acoustics and podium presence.
+Simulate Actual Conditions: Practice in an environment similar to where you'll be delivering the speech, consider aspects like acoustics, podium presence, and microphone use.
+Practice projecting your voice, making eye contact with different sections of the imaginary audience, and managing your pace when nerves kick in.

 Final Preparations